 No More Mouse Fur Walls

-Up until sometime in the mid-2000s, Airstream lined the interior walls of all their trailers with a carpet-like product called Ozite.
+Up until sometime in the mid-2000s, Airstream lined the interior walls of some of their trailers with a carpet-like product called Ozite.
 It’s more commonly referred to as “mouse fur” for reasons that become apparent when you “pet’ it.
 Mouse fur walls are fairly common in the RVs.
 Not only is it cheap to install but it has a reputation for durability and resistance to mold and mildew.
 Unfortunately, it also has a tendency to stain and develop unsightly black marks — especially in areas where it gets wet for prolonged periods.
 In the past, both our large windows in the front and rear of the trailer had leaks that caused the mouse fur to turn an unsightly black color.
 The mouse fur had also developed small black spots caused by the aluminum dust that had shaken loose and stained through the walls.

 I found some information on Airforums.com from people who had solved this problem by steam cleaning the walls and even one guy who painted over the mouse fur.
 Back when we first got our Airstream I had some luck cleaning the walls, but at this point, they seemed too far gone for that method.
 And even if I had gotten it clean how often do I really want to rent a carpet cleaner for my walls???
 I also tried the painting method, but I didn’t have a paint color that matched exactly so it looked terrible.
 What we really wanted to do was rip it out and replace it.
 But with what?